Heidelberg: The Town of Milk and Honey

-Park your car and explore the town by foot.
-Yes, it’s a town like many other small towns riddled with poverty but it’s one town that comes together no matter the outcome.
+Park your car and explore the town on foot.
+Yes, it’s a town like many other small towns riddled with poverty but it’s they always stick together.
 We were so lucky to visit during a soccer match that the whole community gathered at.

-The screams, giggles and laughter sounded like one big party.
-Big, small, black, white and coloureds all huddled together in the small community stadium in the midst of winter made my heart beam with joy.
+The screams, giggles, and laughter sounded like one big party.
+Big, small, black, white and coloureds all huddled together in the small community stadium in the midst of winter made my heart beat with joy.